 - 1 Loosen the air vent screw on the tank cap. - 2 Attach the fuel connector to the engine connector.

-The arrow mark on the primer bulb should be facing the engine. - 3 Feed fuel to the carburetor by squeezing the primer bulb until it is firm.
+The arrow mark on the primer bulb should be facing the engine.
+(Separate fuel tank) - Open the fuel cock.
+(Integral fuel tank) - Teed fuel to the carburetor by squeezing the primer bulb until it is firm.
+(Separate fuel tank)